kconstable/monte-carlo-for-investments/README.md

 ### Return/Risk Distributions
-The box plots show the distribution of returns and volatility of our portfolio
+The box plots show the distribution of returns and volatility of the portfolio

 ![image](https://user-images.githubusercontent.com/1649676/215935930-476ef8bc-76f0-46be-b2ce-83136ebcd6a5.png)